sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

     + people that want to become better of visually identifying taxa
 + biology students
     + people that want to have a fun and effective way of improving their professional ID skills
-+ if you have other suggestions, let me know at some time

 ## Project structure

 ### Main window
 The main window is presented to the user at startup.
 That's where they will be most of their time.
-The user is presented with two images, and needs to drag a name tile to one of them. if correct, the game proceeds to the next round of the same taxon pair.
+The user is presented with two images, and needs to drag a name tile to one of them.
+If correct, the game proceeds to the next round of the same taxon pair.
 If incorrect, the user needs to try again.

 On each image, there's an info button, which opens an info dialog.
 There's also a mini world map, which shows the taxon's range.